Vrushasen-Deshmukh/SQL-Project-4-Music-Store-Data-Analysis/README.md

 # SQL-Project-4-Music-Store-Data-Analysis

+# Overview
+This project focuses on how to analyse the music playlist database.
+We can examine the dataset with SQL and help the store understand its business growth by answering simple questions.

 # Key findings :
 1. Who is the senior most employee based on job title?
 2. Which countries have the most invoices?